amir00700/Assignment-2/README.md

 added header and footer to the website

-stylesheet borrowed from bootstrap website
+stylesheetand navvar borrowed from bootstrap website